 You can apply for your old-age pension when you reach your retirement age.
 You can apply for the pesnsion from both the earnings-related pension scheme and the national pension scheme (Kela) at the same time.

 If you have Finnish online banking credentials, you can apply for your pension online.
 Note, however, that the online service is available only in Finnish and Swedish.
 If you submit your pension application online, it can be processed more rapidly.
-Get started by clicking the button “Log in” You will be forwarded either to your own pension provider’s website or the application service of this website.
+Get started by clicking the button “Log in” You will be forwarded to your own pension provider’s application service.

 Before you log into the application service, make sure you have the IBAN and BIC codes of your bank account.
 You will have to enter them into your application.
 You can find the codes on your bank statement.